TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

-* Added two new methods that return an `ItemOffsetMapping` object that describes sizes and offsets in one dimension
+I've added two new methods that return an `ItemOffsetMapping` object that describes sizes and offsets in one dimension.
+Calls to these methods replace the hardcoded mapping objects currently used by `VirtualSpreadsheet`.

-* Replaced hardcoded mapping objects created in `VirtualSpreadsheet` with calls to new data interface methods
-* Needed to update all implementations of SpreadsheetData to add the new methods
+I needed to update all my existing implementations of `SpreadsheetData` to add the new methods.
+I was surprised how many I had.
+Given that I'll be making lots of other changes in future, I want to minimize the pointless busy work of adding default implementations for new methods.

-* I have an `EmptySpreadsheetData` implementation which has appropriate defaults for all methods
-* I avoided pointless copying for my test implementations of the interface by starting from `TestData extends EmptySpreadsheetData` rather than `TestData implements SpreadsheetData<number>`
+I have an `EmptySpreadsheetData` implementation which has appropriate defaults for all methods.
+I changed my other implementations to start from  `TestData extends EmptySpreadsheetData` rather than `TestData implements SpreadsheetData<number>`.

-* The `ItemOffsetMapping` interface is defined in `react-virtual-scroll` so needed to be imported
-* [API Extractor]({% link _posts/2024-07-19-bootstrapping-api-extractor.md %}) reminded me that I needed to re-export it from `react-spreadsheet` to have a complete public API.
+The `ItemOffsetMapping` interface is defined in `react-virtual-scroll` so needed to be imported.
+[API Extractor]({% link _posts/2024-07-19-bootstrapping-api-extractor.md %}) reminded me that I needed to re-export it from `react-spreadsheet` to have a complete public API.

 ```
 Error: dist/index.d.ts:24:5 - (ae-forgotten-export)
   The symbol "ItemOffsetMapping" needs to be exported by the entry point index.d.ts
 ```

-* Once I did that I got a load of new errors
+Once I did that I got a load of new errors.

 ```
 Warning: react-virtual-scroll/src/VirtualBase.ts:109:1 - (ae-unresolved-link)